BlvckBytes/ItemPredicateParser/README.md

 Searches through the custom display-name and lore-lines (lines below the display-name), if existing, as well as through book-authors, book-pages, book-titles and head-owner-names.
 Ignores colors and casing.
 Text searches are encapsulated by double-quotes `"` in order to differentiate them from syllable-patterns.
+If the double-quote `"` itself is to be included within the text search, prepend it by a backslash, as to mark it as a non-terminator.

 ![text search predicate](readme_images/rr_text_search_predicate.png)